weaversa/cryptol-course/labs/LorumIpsum/LoremIpsumAnswers.md

 # Specification of the Cyclic Redundancy Check

-Cyclic Redundancy Checks (CRC) are used to add integrity to the Lorum Ipsum key at two stages of generation, namely, after key wrapping and after tagging.
+Cyclic Redundancy Checks (CRC) are used to add integrity to the Lorem Ipsum key at two stages of generation, namely, after key wrapping and after tagging.